chengcli/space405/doc/syllabus.rst

      -
    * - 10
      - Mar 11
-     - Computational practice on remote sensing
+     - Review of optical remote sensing instruments: from Pioneer to Europa -
-     -
    * -
      - Mar 13